 Ultraviolet

-Ultraviolet (UV) treatment is an example of a process that is in current use by at least two major airlines, maybe more.
+Ultraviolet (UV) treatment is an example of a process that is in current use by many airlines.
 A best practice guidance would be to refer to the aircraft and system OEM for detailed information and secure regulatory approval details, if available.

 Ultraviolet light is the portion of the electromagnetic spectrum between 100 and 400 nm.
 It is divided into the vacuum-UV region below 200 nm, the UV-C region between 200 and 280 nm, and the UV-B and UV-A regions at higher wavelengths.
 The vacuum-UV region is so called because at these wavelengths oxygen from the air begins to absorb some of the light, limiting transmission and generating ozone.
 The UV-C region is most commonly used for germicidal treatment, since the peak wavelength for germicidal action is at 264 nm.
 Some germicidal activity remains in the UV-B and UV-A regions, and even with visible light, but much higher doses are required.